 This shipping story/info document consist of two parts:

-- Part 1 is about getting the shipment organized from Suriname (find it here).
+- Part 1 is about getting the shipment organized from Suriname.

-- Part 2 is about getting the car out of the container in South Korea.
+- Part 2, this blog post, is about getting the car out of the container in South Korea.

 1. We called CMA CGM in Seoul to ask about the procedure.
 Few people spoke English.
 On Tuesday, March 29, we went to the office to hand over the Bill of Lading.

 Next to City Plaza (City Hall)

 11th floor, Hanwha non-life insurance building